Ricky (album)

-Ricky is the debut studio album by American actor and rock and roll musician Ricky Nelson, released in November 1957 by Imperial Records. it features a mix of pop and rock and roll songs, it also features a covers of Carl Perkins, Cole Porter's, and Jerry Lee Lewis.
+Ricky is the debut studio album by American actor and rock and roll musician Ricky Nelson, released in November 1957 by Imperial Records. it features a mix of rock and roll songs, including covers of Carl Perkins, Cole Porter, and Jerry Lee Lewis.
+Joe Maphis was the lead guitarist on this album.

-The album made its first appearance on the Billboard Best Selling Pop LPs chart in the issue dated November 11, 1957, and remained on the album chart for 33 weeks, spending two consecutive weeks at number one, becoming the first solo artist to chart under the age of 18.
-It also debuted on the Cashbox albums chart in the issue dated November 16, 1957, and remained on the chart for a total of 25 weeks, spending 2 consecutive weeks also at number 1.
-Three singles were released from the album: "Have I Told You Lately That I Love You?", "Be-Bop Baby", They peaked at No. 29, No. 5, and No. 100 on the Billboard Hot 100 singles chart., "Have I Told You Lately That I Love You?", "Be-Bop Baby",also reached numbers 21, and 6, respectively, on the Cashbox Singles Chart "If You Can't Rock Me was issued as a single 6 years later to coincide with the release of the 1963 Imperial compilation It's Up To You and entered the Hot 100, spent a week on the Hot 100 chart in the issue dated April 20, 1963, and peaked at number 100.
+The album made its first appearance on the Billboard Best Selling Pop LPs chart in the issue dated November 11, 1957, and remained on the album chart for 33 weeks, spending two consecutive weeks at number one, Nelson becoming the first solo artist under the age of 18 to chart an album.
+It also debuted on the Cashbox albums chart in the issue dated November 16, 1957, and remained on the chart for a total of 25 weeks, also spending 2 consecutive weeks at number 1.
+Two singles were released from the album: "Have I Told You Lately That I Love You?" and "Be-Bop Baby".
+They peaked at No. 29 and No. 5, respectively, on the Billboard Hot 100 singles chart, and 21 and 6 on the Cashbox Singles Chart.
+A third single from the album, "If You Can't Rock Me", was issued as a single 6 years later to coincide with the release of the 1963 Imperial compilation It's Up To You.
+It entered the Hot 100, spent a week on the Hot 100 chart in the issue dated April 20, 1963, and peaked at number 100.

 The album was released on compact disc by Capitol Records on June 19, 2001, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 16 through 27 consisting of Nelson's 1958 album Ricky Nelson.
 Bear Family included also the album in the 2001 The American Dream box set.
 Ricky was included in a box set entitled Four Classic Albums Plus Box Set, which contains all 4 of his studio albums, and was released on July 1, 2016.